 RECOMMENDED: Full guide to summer camps in NYC

-For more camp fun, check out our full guide to summer camps above.
+For more camp fun, check out our full guide to summer camps.
 Stuck in the city for the summer?
 Try our favorite 101 things to do with kids in New York, plus our favorite family attractions and outdoor activities for kids.

 Sleepaway camp in NY